kitnil/awesome/README.md

 - [ztop](https://github.com/asomers/ztop) - Display ZFS datasets' I/O in real time
 - [clpy](https://github.com/PiyushSuthar/clpy) - Save image from your clipboard 📋 as an image file directly from your command line! 🔥
-- [komorebi](https://github.com/LGUG2Z/komorebi) - Another tiling window manager for Windows 10 based on binary space partitioning
+- [komorebi](https://github.com/LGUG2Z/komorebi) - A tiling window manager for Windows
 - [nixbom](https://github.com/mlieberman85/nixbom) -
 - [aeneid](https://github.com/nikhiljha/aeneid) - use your GitHub SSH keys to authenticate to sshd
 - [Voila](https://github.com/Alonely0/Voila) - Voila is a domain-specific language launched through CLI tool for operating with files and directories in massive amounts in a fast & reliable way.